 - “Your body looks [insert adjective here]!”

 Once you’ve identified the trigger, utilize your workbook to jot them down in the space provided.

+Given the culture, it is unfortunately common to feel upset in these instances.
 By now, your emotions are likely escalating as feelings of self-consciousness and self-judgment overwhelm even the most resilient of dancers.
 But before succumbing to these emotions, take a deep breath and decipher the origins of the trigger.
-According to Goldman, “we need to remind ourselves to pause, breathe and then try to respond, instead of reacting.”
+According to Goldman, “we need to remind ourselves to pause, breathe, and then try to respond, instead of reacting.”

 Educate yourself about areas of potential insecurities.
 Goldman says, “we can remind ourselves to focus on what’s in our control… this is our response to the situation.”
 Here is a list of articles that dive into the most common dancer insecurities.
 Read through them to gain competence in the area in which you feel can use some work.